-In recent years my need to constantly check the fridge has worsened.
-It puts me off wanting to cook and one reason for my poor diet in my twenties.
+A compulsion to constantly check the fridge puts me off wanting to cook.
+It is one reason for my very poor diet in my twenties.

 Opening the fridge usually means opening a can of worms.

 Fridge OCD comes from my worry that food will spoil or contaminate other foods.
-For this reason, I place it in my Checking, Contamination and Ordering categories.
+For this reason, I place it in my Checking and Contamination and Ordering/Symmetry categories.

 Having a broken fridge didn’t help…